-What Human Resources metrics does it contain?
-Recruitment metrics measure how effective your recruitment process is and help identify where you could improve.
+What HR metrics does it contain?
+Hiring metrics measure how effective your recruitment process is and help identify where you could improve.
 At a high level, you’ll want to know the duration of your hiring process, the costs associated with recruitment activities, and how your hiring process is performing in terms of quality and efficiency.
 Once you gain an understanding of these key areas of your recruitment cycle, you’ll be able to prioritize your workload and optimize costs for better results.
 For example:

 Action 1: Revise your external applicant sources.
 You want to invest in sources that fit your needs.
 If your external sources (e.g. recruitment agencies) are struggling with sourcing the right candidates, you may need to look into diversifying your sources of hire.
 Ask your existing employees about the right channels–they should be able to point you in the right direction.